ME2SWE/Routes/README.md

 In a separate terminal window, start the server by running 'npm start'

+You can view the app in the browser at http://localhost:8080

 ### Branches
 The 'main' branch is a fully functioning, but static, version of the app.